reza-rezvani2052/maktab-video-extractor/README.md

 - Verbose mode for detailed execution logs
 - Automatically detects expired sessions and performs a new login
 - Extracts signed CDN video URLs directly from the HTML5 video player

 ---

+## Supported Website Themes

+The extractor automatically detects the website layout and selects the appropriate extraction strategy.

+- Legacy Maktabkhooneh theme
+- New Maktabkhooneh theme

+No user configuration is required.

+---